LIT-Protocol/sev-snp-utils/README.md

 #### Request

-To request a report from the SEV-SNP capable CPU (the same functionality as `sev-guest-get-report`):
+To request a report from a SEV-SNP capable CPU (the same functionality as `sev-guest-get-report`):

 ```rust
 use sev_snp_utils::{AttestationReport, Requester};